JCSDA/jedi-docs/docs/learning/tutorials/level2/envar-mpas.rst

 ``parameters_bumploc.yaml`` specifies that the localization length will be estimated based on 5 ensemble members, then writes out the localization files in NetCDF format.
-The important configurations are set under ``bump`` yaml key, and please see `Operators generation`_ section in the SABER documentation for further information.
+The important configurations are set under ``bump`` yaml key, and please see ``Operators generation`` section of the the SABER :doc:`Getting started <../../../inside/jedi-components/saber/getting_started>` documentation for further information.
 Note that the current yaml file requests estimates only for the horizontal localization length scale and specifies no vertical localization because the 480 km test data has only six vertical levels.
 Let's issue the ``mpiexec`` command as follows.